mxeng-test-student-organisation/mcp/bit_manipulation.md

   UCSR0B = (1<<RXEN0)|(1<<TXEN0);
   ```

-- Initialise registers when using them (especially configuration registers)
+- Initialise registers when using them (especially configuration registers),
   ```c
   CONFIG_REGISTER = 0x00;
   CONFIG_REGISTER |= (1<<BIT_A)|(1<<BIT_B);
   ```
-  Or set them using = not |= on the first write
+  or set them using "=" not "|=" on the first write.
   ```c
   CONFIG_REGISTER = (1<<BIT_A)|(1<<BIT_B);
   ```